hcientist/OnlinePythonTutor/wishlist.md

 - showing visualization diffs and animated transitions between steps so users can clearly see what changes occurred
   - goes hand-in-hand with the narrations feature above, since if we know what has changed, then we can narrate it (e.g., "a new element was added to the middle of this list")
 - hiding elements by clicking on them, and remembering those hide options across different executions of similar code
+  - especially useful for large function/class definitions, which are largely boilerplate and irrelevant to the core lessons of the code
   - June 2018: implemented a simpler version as #pythontutor_hide and #pythontutor_hide_type annotations for Python in [pg_logger.py](v5-unity/pg_logger.py) ([video demo](https://www.youtube.com/watch?v=Mxt9HZWgwAM&list=PLzV58Zm8FuBL2WxxZKGZ6j1dH8NKb_HYI&index=6))
+- more advanced navigation through execution steps. e.g.,:
+  - click a line of code to jump to where it is next executed
+  - set breakpoints by clicking on gutter instead of directly on the code
+  - debugger-style stepping into and out of function calls
+- hover over stack frames and then highlight the code that contains the call site of that frame
+  - (more generally, think about other hover-based cross-linking of compile- and run-time information in visualizations)

 ## Live Help Mode